Dedicated Team vs Freelancers

 3. Scalability & Team Growth

 Dedicated teams scale seamlessly within established infrastructure.
 Need a React specialist for 3 months?
 Your provider adds one to your existing team with 1-2 week onboarding.
-Scaling freelancers requires sourcing, vetting, and integrating each new contractor—a 3-6 week process per person.
+Scaling freelancers requires sourcing, vetting, and integrating each new contractor, a 3-6 week process per person.
 Worse, freelancer departures leave knowledge gaps requiring full rehiring cycles.
 Dedicated teams handle transitions internally, maintaining velocity through personnel changes.
+StepTo staffs those additions from a standing bench of 15-20 senior engineers in Belgrade, rather than opening a new search for each role.

 4. Quality Assurance & Standards